DmytroLitvinov/knowledge/docs/finance/finance.md

 Planning to buy some Irish stocks for long-term (10-15 years).

 Also have some stocks in [mono invest](https://www.monobank.ua/invest) - do not plan to use it as a main source of funds.
-Have not decided yet what to buy and how to use it in future so just invest small amount of money
+Have not decided yet what to buy and how to use it in future so just invest small amount of money.

 I have an account at [non-government pension Fund "Dynasty"](https://dynasty.icu/).
-[Here](https://portal.acpo.com.ua/) I check my balance.
+I check my balance [here](https://portal.acpo.com.ua/).

 **About cryptos:**